WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-Then, there is the expansion after adding renaming mechanism to each
+Then, there is the expansion after adding the renaming mechanism to each
 macro.

 ```swift